vee1e/bulk-questionnaire-upload/backend/README.md

 # mForm Bulk Upload Backend

 A FastAPI backend for validating, parsing, and storing Excel-based form data in MongoDB.
 Designed for robust integration with the Angular frontend and easy extensibility.
+Features comprehensive error handling, performance metrics logging, and both parse-only and full upload capabilities.

 ---